 A heavy presence pads through the forest primeval, heavy like nightfall, heavy like the weighty body of the universe.
 We feel its approach, even as we swim the glare of the midday sun— its corporal mass, slowly moving towards us, intent on enveloping us.
 It is the spirit of a giant that survived the Ice Ages, now tearing apart the fallen trunks of ancient trees, knocking flailing salmon and furry golden marmots high into the air, continuing to stalk the darkly hidden caves of our dreams: the grizzly bear!

-The sound of their name is enough to pass a charge, like electricity through our bones— enough to cast a long and deep shadow across our rapidly shrinking arrogance, illusory sense of omnipotence and fragile certainty.
-One glance at a grizzly’s unmistakable claw marks eight foot up the side of his scratching-tree and every nerve comes instantly to attention.
+The sound of their name is enough to pass a charge, like electricity, through our bones— enough to cast a long and deep shadow across our rapidly shrinking arrogance, illusory sense of omnipotence and fragile certainty.
+One glance at a grizzly’s unmistakable claw marks eight feet up the side of his scratching tree, and every nerve comes instantly to attention.
 Every sense is alerted, every light turned on at once in the mortal housing of the soul.
 Enlivened!
-Every cell open-eyed and open-mouthed, every molecule on tiptoes, straining to perceive.
+Every cell is open-eyed and open-mouthed, every molecule on tiptoes, straining to perceive.